Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 - The node summarizer tools provide a summary of just that node.
 There is no intelligence in them to perform resolutions of any kind that were not already present in the AST.
 All that to say, if there is an internal function call, the callgraph provider would help to resolve these to function definitions and modifier definitions.
 Later the node summarizer tools would help in looking inside.

 - It is also noteworthy that the callgraph does not contain edges to external calls made.
 If there is a requirement to analyze that, then make a guess of the external contract that is being called to and re-use some of the methods described above on those contracts to gather full overview.
 Although, that's a very advanced use case, you might have to sometimes go through that.

-- The file import graph provider is another tool that helps understand what files are connected to each other.
-So that means, if in a given compilation unit, there are 5 files and 3 of which are interdependent, and the remaining 2 are standalone the file import graph would expose this.

 - At every step see if you can eliminate the number of things to check based on the intuition developed over the years of auditing smart contracts.
 But don't force yourself if unsure.